Tips for “Spring Cleaning” Your Parish's Email Segmenting

 A group of gold cubes are floating in the air on a white background.

-Email segmenting (the practice of targeting certain emails to specific subgroups) can boost the performance of your email campaigns and improve your open and click rates.
-But curating your email lists to optimize your reach can feel a bit like catching lightning in a bottle.
-Every parish community is different and will have its own “secret sauce” for success.
-But luckily, there are some best practices that can help anyone improve the efficacy of their email marketing.
+Email segmenting is the practice of targeting certain emails to specific subgroups.
+This practice is a great way to boost the performance of your email campaigns and improve your open and click rates.
+Although it may feel like curating your email lists to optimize your reach is a bit like catching lightning in a bottle, every parish community is different and will have its own “secret sauce” for success.
+Luckily, there are some best practices that can help your parish team improve the efficacy of your email marketing.

 Here are four questions to ask yourself when “spring cleaning” your email segments.